AAAI-2025-Hackathon/team_117/README.md

 # Check-In

-- Title of your submission: AI-powered startup scouting for investors
+- Title of your submission: StartupGPT | AI-powered startup scouting for investors
 - Team Members: [Bhanu Reddy](mailto:bhanureddychada@icloud.com), [Manikanta Revuri](mailto:manikantarevuri01@gmail.com)
 - [x] All team members agree to abide by the [Hackathon Rules](https://aaai.org/conference/aaai/aaai-25/hackathon/)
 - [x] This AAAI 2025 hackathon entry was created by the team during the period of the hackathon, February 17 – February 24, 2025